NeLy-EPFL/LiftPose3D/README.md

 # LiftPose3D

-Tool for transforming 2D keypoints from a single viewpoint to 3D coordinates using deep neural networks.
+The tool for transforming 2D keypoints from a single viewpoint to 3D coordinates using deep neural networks.

 For the theoretical background and for more details on the following examples have a look at our paper: